-Holding Tank and Pump Out System
+Holding Tank and Waste Discharge Pump

-The holding tank is located below the toilet.
-When the tank is full it must either be pumped out by an approved waste dumping station through the waste deck fitting on the starboard gunnel or pumped overboard by the optional waste discharge pump, when legal to do so.
+The holding tank is located in the bilge below the cockpit.
+When the tank is full as indicated by the Black Water Tank Sender monitoring feature in the CZone panel, flushing is not recommended and the flush button will be locked out.
+The tank must either be pumped out by an approved waste dumping station through the waste deck fitting